AdaYuanChen/Supycap/README.md

 11. <b>faulty_cycles : <i>list, [list of faulty cycle numbers]</i></b><br>
-   A list of cycle numbers for the faulty cycles.
+   A list of cycle numbers (cycle number starting from 1) for the faulty cycles.
+The faulty cycle could be due to:
+   1. The discharge slope of a CC cycle has significantly more or less data  points compared to the neighbouring cycles (more than 50% difference).
+   2. The discharge slope fails to perform linear fitting.

 ### Examples